allen-mckenzie/business-matchup/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This plugin will access the Yelp API and StrawPoll API to create polls based on a specific business category and city location that can then be shared to social media.
+This plugin will access the Yelp API and StrawPoll API to create polls based on a specific business category and city location that can then be shared to social media allowing your followers to engage and vote for which business they think is the best

 == Description ==

-WP Yelp Polls helps you generate content by allowing you to specify a specific location and business category to pull information about the top 3 rated businesses in a given city.
+Business Matchup helps you generate content by allowing you to specify a specific location and business category to pull information about the top 3 rated businesses in a given city.
 It then uses this information to create a StrawPoll and generates the necessary content to create a custom post that you can then share on Social Media.

 == Installation ==

-1. Download the latest release version and unzip the contents in to the `/wp-contnet/plugins/` directory and make sure the name of the new folder is `yelp-polls`
+1. Download the latest release version and unzip the contents in to the `/wp-content/plugins/` directory and make sure the name of the new folder is `yelp-polls`
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==